Tara Kirton

 Background

 Dr. Kirton holds an EdD in Curriculum and Teaching with a specialization in Early Childhood Education from Teachers College, Columbia University.
-She has held various positions in early childhood education over the past twenty years.
-Dr. Kirton began her teaching career at a private nursery school in Manhattan.
-While working as a preschool teacher she developed a strong interest in supporting children with dis/abilities and later worked as a special education itinerant teacher (SEIT) providing support for children with Individualized Education Programs (IEPs).
-As a SEIT Dr. Kirton advocated for young children with dis/abilities to have access to joyful learning experiences every day and to be fully integrated into their classroom environment.
-She has partnered with parents and caregivers as they navigate the IEP process and advocate for their children.
+She has held various positions in early childhood education over the past twenty years, some of which include preschool teacher, special education itinerant teacher (SEIT), curriculum writer, professional development facilitator, and consultant.
+As a SEIT Dr. Kirton partnered with families to advocate for young children with dis/abilities to have access to joyful learning experiences every day and to be fully integrated into their classroom environment.

 Education

 • Ed.D.
-Curriculum & Teaching, Early Childhood Education, Columbia University
+Curriculum and Teaching, Early Childhood Education, Columbia University

 • M.A.
 Public Communications, Fordham University